The Benefits of Eating Green Vegetables Everyday

 Smoothies are a good way to consume quality green vegetables that will take only moments to prepare and, by adding fruit, they taste delicious.
-The health benefits, for young and old, will be great, too.
+There are also amazing health benefits—and they are a great way to get your whole family eating more greens without having a dinner table battle over brussel sprouts.

 What are the health benefits?